Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 Healthy intestinal flora = strong resistance 🛡️

-Did you know that approximately 70% of your immune system is located in your gut?
+Did you know that approximately 70% of your immune system is located in your intestines?

 If your intestinal flora is out of balance, you are more susceptible to colds, infections and even mood swings.